-Included within the aforementioned employer contribution is a surcharge determined in accordance with Ohio Revised Code section 3309.491.
+Included within the aforementioned employer contribution is a surcharge determined in accordance with section 3309.491 of the Ohio Revised Code.
 The surcharge is levied against employers whose employees earn less than a specified minimum salary.
 In order to avoid shifting an onerous financial burden to our members and retirees, the employer surcharge will continue to be an important source of health care revenues.